Knowledge Hub

 What is considered a prohibited name?

-Five years from the date of liquidation of the original company, unless an exception applies.
+Five years from the date of liquidation of the original company, unless the court grants permission to use the name or an exception applies.

 When is it possible to use a prohibited company name?